ibm-cloud-docs/cloud-object-storage/web-application.md

 {: codeblock}
 {: javascript}

-We next turn our attention to the controller for the gallery.
+Next, look at the controller for the gallery.

-Note how we set up the `multer` upload, which truncates some code we ignore for now.
-We require modules `ibm-cos-sdk`, `multer`, and `multer-s3`.
+Note how you set up the `multer` upload, which truncates some code you ignore for now.
+You require modules `ibm-cos-sdk`, `multer`, and `multer-s3`.
 The code shows how to configure an S3 object that points to an {{site.data.keyword.cos_short}} server endpoint.
-We are statically setting values such as the endpoint address, region, and bucket for simplicity, but they might easily be referenced from an environment variable or JSON configuration file.
+You are statically setting values such as the endpoint address, region, and bucket for simplicity, but they might easily be referenced from an environment variable or JSON configuration file.

-We define `upload` in the `imageUploadRouter` by creating a new `multer` instance with `storage` as its only property.
-This property tells the `multer` where to send the file from our `multipart/form-data`.
-Since the {{site.data.keyword.cloud_notm}} Platform uses an implementation of the S3 API, we set storage to be an `s3-multer` object.
-This `s3-multer` object contains an `s3` property that is assigned to our `s3` object.
+Define `upload` in the `imageUploadRouter` by creating a new `multer` instance with `storage` as its only property.
+This property tells the `multer` where to send the file from your `multipart/form-data`.
+Since the {{site.data.keyword.cloud_notm}} Platform uses an implementation of the S3 API, set storage to be an `s3-multer` object.
+This `s3-multer` object contains an `s3` property that is assigned to your `s3` object.
 There is also a `bucket` property that is assigned to the `myBucket` variable, which in turn is assigned a value of `web-images`.
-The `s3-multer` object now has all the data necessary to upload files to our {{site.data.keyword.cos_short}} bucket when it receives data from the upload form.
+The `s3-multer` object now has all the data necessary to upload files to your {{site.data.keyword.cos_short}} bucket when it receives data from the upload form.
 The name (or key) of the uploaded object is the original file name.

 Use a time stamp as part of the file name to maintain file name uniqueness.
-{:tip}
+{: tip}

 ```javascript
 var galleryController = function(title) {